-10 'The Circle' Behind-The-Scenes Facts That Will Blow Your Mind
+These Behind-The-Scenes Details About 'The Circle' Will Blow Your Mind

 If you have a Netflix account, then chances are you've already marathoned your way through the streamer's new hit reality series The Circle.
 The series revolves around a mysterious social media app called The Circle, which is kind of like a hybrid of Instagram, Facebook, and an Amazon Alexa.
 While viewers got to know the contestants very well throughout the first season, there are a lot of questions about how the app worked and what day-to-day life was like in sequestered hotel rooms that plagued fans.
 Well, look no further than these The Circle behind-the-scenes facts to clear up any confusion you may have about the series.